 Some also enjoy using their free time to read, write, or spend time in prayer.

 After dinner, shorter sessions, such as 12-step programs, are typically available for patients to attend; participation is highly recommended.
 Sometimes, free time may be available in the evening hours instead of the afternoon.

 The rules for rehab may seem pointless, or even cruel, at first.
-Rest assured, they are not pointless; they are not meant to torture you, nor are they meant to make you feel like a prisoner.
+Rest assured, they are not pointless; they are not meant to torture, nor are they meant to make a person feel like a prisoner.
 Each of these rules, if followed correctly, can have extremely positive effects on a person in his or her early stages of sobriety.